 For your project, select an object from the list below.
 You will then examine observational data of that object taken with the Iowa Robotic Observatory.
 All data products are contained in the LabImage directory on the computers in your lab room, and supplemental materials are available online.
 You will then produce an astronomical data product (e.g. a tri-color image, a light curve, or animation) with your selected observations, with the help of the online tutorials and other labs performed in class.
 You’ll lastly make a calculation based on that data, and report your results to the class and your instructor.

-Your final project consists of three components: an experimental plan, a short paper, and a scientific presentation.
+Your final project consists of two components: an individual short paper and a group presentation.
 Details for each aspect of the project are available via in the linked documents information.